scottfr/SystemsBook/Understanding/understanding.md

 The "Infinite Drinkers"^[Infinite Drinkers [http://insightmaker.com/insight/850](http://insightmaker.com/insight/850)] is a modeling attempt at humor.
 Hope you enjoy it.

 # Model
-{"title": "Infinite Drinkers", "description": "How many beers does it take to server an infinite number of drinkers?", "load": "http://insightmaker.com/insight/850"}
+{"title": "Infinite Drinkers", "description": "How many beers does it take to serve an infinite number of drinkers?", "load": "http://insightmaker.com/insight/850"}
 # End Model

 You can build models to help understand almost any set of interactions and at times they can be really simple.